 6. Storytelling – UX designers must be natural storytellers.
 We’re often placed in situations where we have to justify our design decisions and explain our design rationale.
 Whether those decisions are made from research or a spark of inspiration — UX designers need to be able to captivate their audience when presenting concepts and clearly explain the reasons why the design is that way, as well as how that design will fit into the lives of their users.

 8. Life-Long Learning – This field is constantly evolving and changing.
 The words we use to describe our work evolve, as do the tools, and methodologies.
-A UX designer must be committed to lifelong learning –whether that’s picking up the latest tool and trying it out, reading up on inclusive design, or diving into a completely new industry in order to redesign an application for physicians (for example!).
+A UX designer must be committed to lifelong learning – whether that’s picking up the latest tool and trying it out, reading up on inclusive design, or diving into a completely new industry to redesign an application for physicians (for example!).

 9. Highly Organized – As we mentioned, there are many moving parts to any product development project.
 Oftentimes, these projects don’t have a project manager to keep things on track, so we find that the best UX designers are also good at planning, organizing, and structuring work and priorities – not just for themselves, but also for their teams and their clients.